 Not to mention wind chill factor

-The wind chill factor is especially important for kite surfers because you are mostly above the water and not in the water.
+The wind chill factor is especially important for kite surfers, wing foilers and wing surfers because in these sports you are often above the water and not in the water.

 Numbers indicate wetsuit thickness